 Raglan Cycle and Anti-Friction Ball Co

-Raglan were motorcycles produced in 1903, in Coventry, and later in Birmingham.
+Raglan motorcycles were produced in 1903, in Coventry, and later in Birmingham, until about 1915.

 The company names Colonial Coventry Co, and Raglan Cycle Co.
 Ltd. were also used, as was M. Adler Ltd., Birmingham.
 Adler was a successful Dutch cycle maker based in Amsterdam, with factories in the Netherlands, Belgium, France and England and agencies in the British Colonies, Japan and China, Spain and Portugal, Scandinavia, Italy and elsewhere.